Need help? We are available to speak to you 7 days a weekRead More

 • Correcting any inaccurate information

-Onshore vs Offshore Applicants: Who Have Better Chances?
+Onshore vs Offshore Applicants: Who Has Better Chances?

-• Onshore applicants may benefit from Australian work experience or local qualifications
+• Onshore applicants benefit from the programme's stated priority on those already in Australia, as well as from Australian work experience or local qualifications.

-• Offshore applicants with strong points and priority occupations remain highly competitive
+• Offshore applicants with strong points and priority occupations remain competitive, but offshore places are now more concentrated on high-skilled roles that address long-term skill needs.

-In addition, English language proficiency and occupational demand have a greater impact than applicant location.
+English language proficiency and occupational demand continue to have a significant impact on invitation outcomes, alongside applicant location.

 Priority Occupations Explained